Pedoni/SmartDam_ASW/README.md

 ## Running modules as standalone
 ### dam_backend
 You can run the dam_backend module as a standalone app if you have Nodejs and npm installed.
 First run `npm install` and then `npm start [mongodb-connection-string]`.

+### dam_frontend
+You can run the dam_backend module as a standalone app if you have npm installed.
+First run `npm install` to install all dependencies, then run `npm run build` to build the application.
+At this point you just need a static file server to serve the website now generated inside the `dist` folder.
+Our choice is the package `serve`.
+You can install it with `npm install -g serve` and then you can run `make serve`.